adamldavis/groocss/README.md

 # GrooCSS

+Like [Less](http://lesscss.org/) but without inventing a new language.
 The missing piece for full-stack Groovy.
-Like [Less](http://lesscss.org/) but without inventing a new language.

 - Write CSS in Groovy, compile-time checked optionally
 - Use a natural Groovy DSL for CSS with code completion if your IDE supports it
 - Keyframes support!
-- Automatically supports WebKit, MS, etc... extensions
+- Automatically supports -webkit, -ms, -moz, -o extensions! (configurable)
-- Color support
+- Color support with rgb, rgba, hex, and named colors
 - Font-face support
+- Minization (compress: true)
+- @charset support

+## Coming in 0.5

+- Support for transforms directly (transformX, etc),
+- Support for @media, math functions,
+- element names (div, a, input, etc.),
+- More methods (unit, getUnit, convert, etc.),
+- Ability to extend style-groups

 ## Examples